ranjiniganeshan/GitHub-demo/README.md

 Click Generate new token.
 Give your token a descriptive name.

-Requirements
+## Requirements
-This code requires a GitHub token.
+* This code requires a GitHub token.
-Python 3
+* Python 3 to be installed

-Running the Python Code
+## Running the Python Code

 Install Python 3
 Run the code:
 ```